MikeWise2718/markdowndocs/unity-mlagents/unity-mlagents.md

 -	Make sure `Control` checkbox is ticked in `CrowdMoveAcademy` component or you will get a timeout when you start the learn python script and some useless suggestions on how to fix it
 -   It worked .... may have forgotten to document a step or two here though

+# Restarting Training
+- Here is a discussion:(https://github.com/Unity-Technologies/ml-agents/issues/532)
+- Basically just use `--load` as in: `python learn.py name --run-id=13 --train --load`
+- Here is a more involved one:(https://github.com/Unity-Technologies/ml-agents/issues/138 )

 # Tensorboard
 - Explained here: (https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Using-Tensorboard.md)
 - The essential bit